parikhprakash/covid19-bot/data.md

 - is this similar to swine flu?
 - isn't it just a cold?
 - isn't it just a really bad cold?

+## intent:faq/howmany
+- are there a lot of cases right now?
+- does the country have a lot of cases?
+- does the have a lot of cases?
+- have many people died due to covid-19?
+- how many cases have there been
+- how many cases of corona infection have there been?
+- how many deaths have there been?
+- how many fatalities have there been?
+- how many have died due to coronavirus
+- how many have tested positive?
+- how many people have been infected
+- how many people have tested positive
+- number of cases
+- what is the fatality number?
+- what is the fatality rate?
+- what is the number of cases
+- what is the number of deaths
+- what is the number of fatalities?
+- what is the number of infections?
+- what number have tested positive?
+- what number of people have been infected?
+- what number of people have tested positive?

 ## intent:faq/masks
 - can a mask protect me?